mevorah/The2018SeattleLoftsAlbumsofTheYearList/README.md

 ## 2/21 Getz/ Gilberto - Stan Getz
 * 1st Listen: Pretty good

 This album is easy - it doesn't take multiple listens to get or enjoy.
 Is the pay-off less?
 Perhaps so.
-But when you're on-call, this refreshing album may be the best break in the week.
+But when you're on-call, this refreshing album may be the best break in your week.

 ## 2/20 Sunshine Superman - Donovan
 * 1st Listen: Ok/ pretty good